openedx-unsupported/edx-developer-docs/docs/index.rst

 This is the central repository for documentation that will help you work with Open edX code.

+..
+   Alternating the index page content with small chunks of the TOC is the approach used by readthedocs themselves, so I've adopted it here. - AEB
+..

 New to edX?
 Start here.
 -----------------------